gritzko/replicated.cc/concepts/unicode.md

 That is in addition to any recoding the underlying runtime may need (e.g. UTF-8 <-> UTF-16).

 Note that the only thing we are trying to achieve here is a bitwise reliable serialization.
-If we'd like to render or edit that Unicode, that might be a [much bigger topic](https://lord.io/blog/2019/text-editing-hates-you-too/).
+If we'd like to render or edit that Unicode text, that is a [much bigger topic](https://lord.io/blog/2019/text-editing-hates-you-too/).

-Initially, Unicode was envisioned as a simple fixed-width two-byte per character coding, see [UCS-2](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set).
+Initially, Unicode was envisioned as a simple fixed-width two-byte-per-character coding, see [UCS-2](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set).
 With such a coding, there is not much space left for subtleties.
 It was the version 2.0 in 1996 when the hell broke loose.
 Unicode 2.0 extended beyond two-byte BMP thus bringing us a multitude of encodings, all with their pitfalls and subtleties and conversions and signalling and everything else.